DreamOfTheRedChamber/leetcode/README.md

     + Do not provide methods that modify mutable objects
     + Do not share references of mutable objects.
 Create defensive copy of internal mutable objects when sharing.

-#### Clone<a id="clone"></a>
-* Deep and shallow copy
-  - Default clone() method creates the shallow copy of an object.
-    + The shallow copy of an object will have exact copy of all the fields of original object.
-    + Shallowcopy is preferred if an object has only primitive fields.
-  - In addition to shallow copy,
-    + If original object has any references to other objects as fields, then copy of those objects are also created by calling clone() method on them.
-* How to clone an object
-  - Implements Cloneable interface and override clone()
-  - Implements serializable interface and clone objects by serialize and deserialize

-#### Assert, error and exception<a id="assert-error-exception"></a>

 #### Final vs finally vs finalize<a id="final-finally-finalize"></a>
 * Final class can't be inherited, final method can't be overriden and final variable can't be changed.
 A class/Method may never be both abstract and final.
 Abstract means the class/Method must be extended/Overriden, while final means it cannot be.